pro0o/raft-in-motion/README.md

 - [ ] Add reliable persistent storage.
 - [ ] Cross-check against the Raft paper — still fails a few cases like frequent leader disconnects.
 - [ ] Sync logs more tightly between leader and followers.
-- [ ] More test cases with a larger number of servers.
-- [ ] Simulate more cases and send it out to the clientside.
+- [ ] Simulate more cases and send it out to the client-side.
-- [ ] Reduce rate-limiting and allow more active connections.
+- [ ] Reduce rate-limiting and allow more active conn.

 ---

 ## Project Structure

-The project is organized into several main components:

 - `cmd/` - Contains the main entry point for the Go application
 - `frontend/` - Next.js web interface for visualization